Compassionate Leave

 Proposed Changes

-The intention is that Parental and Child will be removed from the existing legislation, making compassionate leave and pay a day one right for all.
+The intention is to extend the existing (parental bereavement leave and pay) legislation to make compassionate leave a day one right for all.

-The Bill refers to there been a qualifying relationship between the employee and the person who has died.
-This is not defined in the Bill but is likely to mirror the relationship requirements used in the Time of For Dependents and Carers Leave Acts.
+The Bill refers to a qualifying relationship between the employee and the person who has died.
+This is not defined as yet but is likely to mirror the relationship requirements used in the Time of For Dependents and Carers Leave Acts.

 Top Tips